distributed-lab/vortex-rs/README.md

 ## Benchmarks

+### ARM

 Run command:

 ```shell
 cargo test test_vortex_full --features nightly-features --release -- --show-output
 ```

-The following benches are taken on the M3 Pro 36GB MakBook comparing to the Golang implementation from [gnark-crypto](https://github.com/Consensys/gnark-crypto/blob/master/field/koalabear/vortex/prover_test.go#L232)
+The following benches are taken on the M3 Pro 36GB MacBook comparing to the Golang implementation from [gnark-crypto](https://github.com/Consensys/gnark-crypto/blob/master/field/koalabear/vortex/prover_test.go#L232)

 All tests are performed for $2^{19}$ polynomials of $2^{11}$ degree according